chortingg/Simulation-of-Subsystem-Testing-of-Infusion-Pumps/README.md

 # Simulation-of-Subsystem-Testing-of-Infusion-Pumps

-As part of a Clinical Engineering Project, I was tasked to develop a Standard operating procedure (SOP) to test the various subsystems of the B. Braun Infusomat Space infusion pump to facilitate a more rapid functionality check (i.e., productivity improvement).
+As part of a Clinical Engineering Project, I developed a Standard operating procedure (SOP) to test the various subsystems of the B. Braun Infusomat Space infusion pump to facilitate a more rapid functionality check (i.e., productivity improvement).

 Subsystems:
 - User interface: Control panel (via push buttons) and LCD.